ruanfdev/custom_select/README.md

 # Custom Select
-* Random idea of an alternative html select directly from the text/sentance
+* Random idea of an alternative html select method directly from a word/sentance